 Medicaid will accept applications for pharmacy enrollment for those located in NY state or the bordering states listed above when criteria under "Medicaid Enrolled Pharmacies" below is met at time of application submission.

 Medicaid will accept applications for limited pharmacy enrollment for pharmacies outside of NYS and outside of the bordering states, when criteria under "Medicaid Enrolled Pharmacies" below is met at time of application submission and when there is an unmet need such as:

-- the pharmacy serves a NY Medicaid member that lives in the pharmacy's service location state that is outside of NY state or outside of the bordering states (e.g. a NY Medicaid enrolled foster care child); or - the pharmacy has an exclusive arrangement to dispense a drug on the Medicaid Pharmacy List of Reimbursable Drugs.
+- the pharmacy serves a NY Medicaid member that lives in the pharmacy's service location state that is outside of NY state or outside of the bordering states (e.g. a NY Medicaid enrolled foster care child, or a NY Medicaid member residing in a NY Medicaid enrolled Long Term Care Facility); or - the pharmacy has an exclusive arrangement to dispense a drug on the Medicaid Pharmacy List of Reimbursable Drugs.